POptUS/POptUS/docs/logging.rst

 .. _`xSDK requirement`: https://xsdk.info/policies

-The |poptus| logging facilities have been designed so that methods that restrict all logging activities to using these facilities will satisy a mandatory `xSDK requirement`_.
+The |poptus| logging facilities have been designed so that methods that restrict all logging activities to using these facilities will satisfy a mandatory `xSDK requirement`_.
 Therefore, all |poptus| methods should use these logging facilities so that |poptus| can qualify for inclusion in the xSDK community.
-This requirement has the side effect of providing for users a common look & feel in terms of logging configuration and use.
-Importantly, a common look & feel should also simplify and aid |poptus| development and maintenance.
+This requirement has the side effect of providing for users a common Look & Feel in terms of logging configuration and use.
+Importantly, a common Look & Feel should also simplify and aid |poptus| development and maintenance.

 Since |poptus| loggers automatically include the word "WARNING" in all warning